awsdocs/amazon-workspaces-administration-guide/doc_source/cross-region-redirection.md

 After you create a connection string, it is always associated to your AWS account\.
 You cannot recreate the same connection string with a different account, even if you delete all instances of it from the original account\.
 The connection string is globally reserved for your account\.

 **Warning**
-**If you will no longer be using an FQDN as the registration code for your WorkSpaces users, you must take certain precautions to prevent potential security issues\.** For more information, see [Security Considerations if You Stop Using Cross\-Region Redirection](#cross-region-redirection-security-considerations)\.
+**If you will no longer be using an FQDN as the registration code for your WorkSpaces users, you must take certain precautions to prevent potential security issues\.** For more information, see [Security considerations if you stop using cross\-Region redirection](#cross-region-redirection-security-considerations)\.

 **To delete a connection alias**

-1. Open the Workspaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.
+1. Open the WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.

 1. In the upper\-right corner of the console, select the AWS Region that contains the connection alias that you want to delete\.